 - demonstration of materials (articles, documents);

-- role play of a problem situation;
+- role-playing a problem situation;

-- setting problematic issues;
+- raising problematic issues;

 Stage 2, discussion of the problem:

-Lead Responsibilities:
+Lead responsibilities:

 Monitor compliance with regulations;

-- provide everyone with the opportunity to speak out, support and stimulate the work of the least active participants with the help of questions (“What do you think?”, “Are you satisfied with this explanation?”, “Do you agree with this point of view?”, “We would very much like to hear your opinion”, etc.);
+- provide everyone with the opportunity to speak out, support and stimulate the work of the least active participants with the help of questions (“What do you think?”, “Are you satisfied with this explanation?”, “Do you agree with this point of view?”, “We would really like to hear your opinion”, etc.);

 Techniques that increase the effectiveness of group discussion:

-Clarifying questions encourage you to more clearly formulate and argue thoughts (“What do you mean when you say that ...?”, “How will you prove that this is true?”);
+Clarifying questions encourage you to more clearly formulate and argue your thoughts (“What do you mean when you say that ...?”, “How will you prove that this is true?”);

-Paraphrase - repetition by the leader of the statement in order to stimulate rethinking and clarification of what was said (“Are you saying that ...?”, “I understand you so?”);
+Paraphrase is the repetition of a statement by the presenter in order to stimulate rethinking and clarification of what was said (“Are you saying that ...?”, “Did I understand you?”);

-Stage 3, summarizing the discussion:
+Stage 3, summing up the discussion:

 How to lead a class discussion?